keithrozario/protecting-workloads-workshop/docs/workshop/perimeter-layer/remediate.md

 ### 2. Enforce Request Hygiene

-Use the string and regex matching, size constraints and IP address match conditions to build rules that block non-conforming or low value HTTP requests.
+Use the string and regex matching, size constraints and IP address matching to build rules that block non-conforming or low value HTTP requests.

 Consider the following: